ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/snakemake/snakemake_intro.md

 ## Challenge activities and CLI/cluster warmup:
 Please attempt the advanced questions but do not worry if they are too difficult.
-Send a private message to me on Slack with your answers and raise your hand when you are finished.
+Send a private message to me on Slack with your answers and raise your hand on zoom when you are finished.

 1. Access the svg file from the cluster to your local computer to view it yourself after running the `--dag` command.